United States Guide

 New Orleans is a city that has captured the imagination of writers, poets and movie-goers for generations.

-Its history, nightlife and infamous voodoo culture attract thousands of visitors to its Mississippi shores each year.
+Its history, nightlife and infamous voodoo culture attract thousands of visitors to its Mississippi River shores each year.

 Honolulu is Hawaii's cosmopolitan capital city.